AlanBarber/ResultR/README.md

 ---

-Built with ❤️ for clean, maintainable C# applications.
+Built with ❤️ for the C# / DotNet community.